 There are also group shoots that should be safer to work, where you could be one of the models posing for half a dozen photographers.
 You can get paid and may get dozens of good shots to post.
 They are usually nice respectful men who are not in a position to proposition you for more in this group environment with other shooters they hardly know, so it should be safe, but do your research to see what the history is of the person organizing the shoot.
 Meetup.com is a good source to find local glamor photo group shoots.
 You will need to have a few decent shots to show the organizer for selection as one of their models to be promoted.
 Although, if you are a flake your rep will be quickly destroyed, so be prepared to show up on time ready to pose come Hell or high water.
 You may never get a second chance.

 A nude photo shoot w/o any physical contact should net you $100 to $150 an hour, so if you're getting less they should not expect you to do anything you're not comfortable with.
+For implied nudes you should be getting a good $50 and hour.
 Even if you're not under age it would be wise to always have a protective chaperone with you.
-Before meeting a photographer for even for a pre-shoot discussion let him know up front you will not be alone.
-If he has a problem with it that may be a sign he is not doing it just for the sake of good art.
+Before meeting a photographer even for a pre-shoot discussion let him know up front you will not be alone.
+If he has a problem with it that may be your sign he is not doing this for the sake of good art.

 Racy Images & Anonymity: